New Widebeam Cruisers

 So choose your own barge and we will:

-Build the bare hull, fully primed and you then choose which stage you wish us to get it to
+Build the bare hull, fully painted and you then choose which stage you wish us to get it to

 Provide a list of all the fit out stages and prices